fschwiet/DreamNJasmine/readme.md

 You can use existing NUnit test attributes [RequiresSTA] and [Explict] with the GivenWhenThenFixture.

-See "how to build.txt" for information on how to build and install NJasmine.
+See "how to build.md" for information on how to build and install NJasmine.

 Currently only built against NUnit 2.5.9.
 If you would use something else let me know.